SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 ### Using an external JNDI store for Solace JNDI lookups<a name="using-an-external-jndi-store-for-solace-jndi-lookups"></a>

-By default the Solace JMS Resource Adapter looks up JNDI objects, which are the Connection Factory and Destination Objects, from the JNDI store on the message broker.
+By default the Solace JMS Resource Adapter looks up JNDI objects, which are the Connection Factory and Destination Objects, from the JNDI store on the event broker.

 It's possible to use an external JNDI provider such as an external LDAP server instead, and provision the Solace JNDI objects there.